Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the large family car segment and utilize the same 5-door wagon body style and the 4 x 4 wheel drive system, it all comes up to the specific diesel engine choice they offer.
 The first one has a FIAT-engineered powertrain under the hood, a 4-cylinder, 16-valves 195hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 177hp engine designed by Volkswagen.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Opel does have a slight advantage, when all the models are taken into account.
-These are the official statistics, while our visitors describe reliability of Opel, as well as Audi, with the same average rating of 4.2 out of 5.
-Independent research findings rank Insignia as average reliability-wise, and A4 is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as Insignia rank it on average as 5.0, while the one under the competitor's bonnet gets 3.9 out of 5.
+ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Opel does have a slight advantage, when all the models are taken into account.
+That's the official data, while our visitors describe reliability of Opel, as well as Audi, with the same average rating of 4.2 out of 5.
+Independent research findings rank Insignia as average reliability-wise, and A4 is more or less at the same level.That apart, owners of different cars powered by the same engine as Insignia rank it on average as 5.0, while the one under the competitor's bonnet gets 3.9 out of 5.

 Performance & Fuel economyAudi is undoubtly more agile, reaching 100km/h in 1 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 215 kilometers per hour, 5km/h less than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 6.3 liters of fuel per 100 kilometers (45 mpg), in combined cycle.